-- (i) The minimum amount of cover required in respect of Third Party Death and Injury liability is HK\$100 million (in practice, this is the normal amount of such cover with motor policies in Hong Kong).
-Liability for Property Damage to third parties is not a compulsory insurance requirement. - (ii) The term "Third Party" has a double meaning.
+- (i) The minimum amount of cover required in respect of Third Party Death and Injury liability is HK\$100 million any one event (in practice, this is the normal limit of indemnity (or "limit of liability") offered by motor policies in Hong Kong).
+Liability for Property Damage to third parties is not required by law. - (ii) The term "Third Party" has a double meaning.
 The Ordinance, when referring to "Third Party" risks, means potential liability for death or injury only.
-On the other hand, a motor insurance policy described as "Third Party", covers liability for Property Damage to third parties, in addition to liability for death or injury.
+On the other hand, a motor insurance policy described as "Third Party", covers liability for Property Damage to third parties, in addition to liability for death or injury. - (iii) The Act Only cover is now rarely found in the market.